Keyboard shortcuts

 Usage

-rscontacts check-phone-no-label
+rscontacts check-phone-duplicate

-rscontacts check-phone-no-label --fix
+rscontacts check-phone-duplicate --fix

-rscontacts check-phone-no-label --fix --dry-run
+rscontacts check-phone-duplicate --fix --dry-run

 Notes